Darksiders (video game): Sequels

-THQ creative director Luis Gigliotti revealed in a 2009 interview with GameAxis that Darksiders would be a franchise.
+THQ creative director Luis Gigliotti revealed in a 2009 interview that Darksiders would be a franchise.
 Darksiders II was released in August 2012.
 War's brother, the Horseman, Death, is the protagonist of Darksiders II.

 A third entry in the Darksiders series was originally planned by Vigil Games, but the fate of its franchise was threatened due to financial complications.
 Its parent company, THQ, filed for bankruptcy in 2012.
 The company's assets were sold at an auction, excluding Vigil Games, which was shut down along with the parent company, THQ.
-Darksiders was purchased by Nordic Games in the final transaction of THQ's assets in April 22, 2013.
+Darksiders was purchased by Nordic Games in the final transaction of THQ's assets in April 2013.

 The third installment, Darksiders III, was developed by Gunfire Games, the team largely consisting of former Vigil Games employees and published by THQ Nordic.
-It was released in November 27, 2018.
+It was released on November 27, 2018.
 The game follows the Horseman Fury as the protagonist and is set during War's 100-year imprisonment.